 Initial Goals, Values, and Identities of the Individual.
 Suppose the individual's objective goals are high in absolute and relative importance and have few alternative goals to seek.
 In that case, it will be more challenging to relegate strain to an unimportant area, especially if the goals receive strong social and cultural support, with the strain more likely to lead to delinquency (Agnew, 1992).
-Baron (2004) suggests that youth dealing with homelessness challenge a broad range of identities, needs, values and goals and is likely to be seen as a strain high in magnitude.
+Baron (2004) suggests that youth who are dealing with homelessness are having a broad range of their identities, needs, values and goals challenged, which is therefore more likely to be seen as a strain high in magnitude.